Michael Harris II Player Props: Braves vs. Twins

 Twins Pitching Rankings

-- The Twins have a 3.64 team ERA that ranks third among all MLB pitching staffs.
+- The Twins have a 3.65 team ERA that ranks third across all league pitching staffs.

-- Twins pitchers combine to allow 77 home runs (one per game), the fifth-fewest in the league.
+- Twins pitchers combine to surrender 79 home runs (one per game), the sixth-fewest in the league.

-- In his last time out on Wednesday, the righty threw five innings against the Boston Red Sox, giving up three earned runs while surrendering six hits.
+- The right-hander's most recent appearance came on Thursday against the Boston Red Sox, when he tossed nine scoreless innings while giving up three hits.

 © 2023 Data Skrive.
 All rights reserved.